rosocz/LaneLines/writeup.md

 ![alt text][image1]

-Next step is to draw just single line over detected lines.
-We can see detected lines as a group of start-end points and categorized them to left and right group based on line parameters they are part of.
+Next step is to draw single line over detected lines.
+We can see detected lines as a group of start-end points and categorize them to left and right group based on line parameters they are part of.
 Linear regression of all relevant points creates single line.
 Function polyfit from numpy was add to function `draw_lines()`.